No. 15 Oklahoma State ready to bounce back against Kansas - WHIZ News

 STILLWATER, Okla.
-(AP) — One play here or there could have made a difference for No. 15 Oklahoma State in their 24-21 loss to Iowa State last week, their first defeat of the season.
-They want to be sure they don’t overlook a pesky Kansas squad that nearly pulled off a monumental upset of No. 4 Oklahoma.
+(AP) — One play here or there could have made a difference for No. 15 Oklahoma State in its 24-21 loss to Iowa State last week, the first defeat of the season.
+The Cowboys want to be sure they don’t overlook a pesky Kansas squad that nearly pulled off a monumental upset of No. 4 Oklahoma.

 “We’re not far enough along to overlook anybody,” said Cowboys coach Mike Gundy, whose team averages 25.7 points.
 “I expect this to be a fourth-quarter game.
 When you have an offensive capability to score 45 or 50 points, then there are times that you can say, ‘Well, maybe we’ll overlook somebody.’
 But we’re not in a position right now, based on a variety of things, to overlook anybody, because we don’t score as many points as we have the years past.”